 In Semester 2, College requires you to indicate in writing whether or not you intend to seek continuation of your residency/affiliation agreement the following year.
-Failure to advise the Registrar by the designated date will forfeit your automatic inclusion on the returners' list and your place will not be guaranteed for the next year.
-If you are leaving permanently you will be required to provide a forwarding address using the Departure Form in Woogle.
+Failure to advise the Registrar by Week 10 of semester will forfeit your automatic inclusion on the returners' list and your place will not be guaranteed for the next year.
+If you are leaving permanently you will be required to submit a Departure Form and include a forwarding address via the 'Current Students' link in the application portal.
 Security deposits will only be refunded subject to completion of this form, and compliance with all terms and conditions of the Agreement.
 Deposits may be retained by the College if not claimed within the designated time from the student's departure.